 Riyadh Riyadh Region, Saudi Arabia Travel Guide

 Several remarkable sites lie a short journey from Riyadh.
 Edge of the World (Jabal Fihrayn), approximately 90 km northwest, showcases dramatic cliffs overlooking an ancient ocean bed.
 It conveys a sense of vastness and geological wonder.
 A 4x4 vehicle is necessary.
 Organized tours often include transportation and a guide, recommended for first-time visitors due to tough terrain.
-A half-day to full-day excursion, best for sunset views.
+A half-day to a complete-day excursion, best to watch the sunset.

 Ushaiger Heritage Village, 200 km northwest, offers a journey into traditional Saudi life with its mud-brick houses and narrow alleyways.
 Rental car or private driver provides access.
 A full day trip, allowing several hours for exploration.
 Thumama Desert, on Riyadh’s outskirts, popular for desert activities and red sand dunes.
 Readily accessed by taxi or organized safari tours, a half-day excursion.
-Al Kharj, 80 km south, known for agricultural farms and historical sites.
-Rental car or private driver provides access for half of a-day trip.
+Al Kharj, 80 km south, known for agricultural agricultural lands and historical sites.
+Rental car or private driver provides access for a half-day trip.

 Discover serene natural landscapes and having a vibrant culture sites beyond Riyadh's immediate vicinity.
 Opportunities for booking tours are available via GetYourGuide's day trip booking section.